crcaretti/FC/readme.txt

     Second run of compile.but will overwrite bin/FC.html without prompt.

     Linux:
+    Ensure executable permission on file "devTools/tweeGo/tweego" (not tweego.exe!)
-    Ensure executable permission on file devTools/tweeGo/tweego (not tweego.exe!) in the root dir of sources (where you see src, devTools, bin...) run command "make" from console.
-Should be installed "build-essential" or at least "make" package.
+    Ensure executable permission on file "compile"
+    In the root dir of sources (where you see src, devTools, bin...) run command "./compile" from console compile-git will produce the same result file but with current commit hash in filename.

 4. Simple comparing and merging with original FC: